This page contains information for students, families, schools, and education authorities.

 Senior secondary arrangements and university admissions

 On 7 April 2020 the Education Council met by teleconference to discuss options for senior secondary arrangements and university admissions.
 The council agreed that students will be able to achieve a Senior Secondary Certificate of Education this year, and that certificate will facilitate access to university, further education and employment.
-The Council also endorsed a set of national principles to be considered by the National Cabinet to support continued delivery of high-quality school education for all students during COVID-19.
 For more information read the Council’s Communique.

 Information about NAPLAN